lenn0n/devGuide/backend/getting-started-with-nodejs.md

     sayHi()

-## Different ways of exporting function or module in NodeJS

 ## ES6 Export

-This is ES6 export syntax for a named export.
+ℹ️ This is ES6 export syntax for a named export.
 You can have many named exports.

     export const NAME_OF_YOUR_FUNCTION = function(){} or ()=>{}